Identifying Themes

 9. In She married him and it astonished everyone. the pronoun it:

-1. refers to the rheme of the first clause
+1. refers to the theme of the first clause

-2. refers to the theme of the first clause
+2. refers to the verb in the first clause

-3. refers to the verb in the first clause
+3. refers to the rheme of the first clause

 10. In I threw my computer out of the third-floor window.
 An action which I later regretted.
 The theme of the second sentence is: